 Increase your membership to include the ARS and expand your networking opportunities.
 The ARS quarterly journals are full of garden descriptions, cultivation hints and in-depth articles from around the world.
 Joining the ARS also gives you access to their seed exchange.
 Visit The American Rhododendron Society.

 TheScottish Rhododendron Society has recently established the SRS Education and Exploration Grant Fund which will award grants of up to £1000 to young horticulturists and gardeners to pursue research and further study primarily into the genus Rhododendron.
 This could include study tours and exploration to observe rhododendrons in their natural habitat.
-Applications can now be submitted for the year 2024.
-See below for Information for Applicants and the Application Form.
+Applications can now be submitted for next year.

 Scottish Rhododendron Show